 Related: What To Do in Paris When It Rains.

 I never go to Paris without a classic ballet flat and this feminine and oh-so-comfortable pair is my favorite.
-You can use code SF-MEGHAN for 15% off your Sarah FLint purchase.
+You can use code SF-MEGHAND15 for 15% off your Sarah Flint purchase.

 The Margaux Demi Ballet Flats are another favorite pair.